A construction worker has died following an accident at one of the stadiums set to be used for the 2014 World Cup.

-The man was killed while working on the construction of the Arena Amazonia in Manaus after falling from a height of around 35 meters.
+The man fell to his death while working on the construction of the Arena Amazonia in Manaus after falling from a height of around 35 metres.

-He was taken to the hospital but subsequently die of his injuries on Saturday morning.
+He was taken to hospital but subsequently died of his injuries on Saturday morning.

 The stadium is due to host four group-stage matches at the World Cup, including the high-profile Group D clash between England and Italy on June 14.

-A statement from construction company Andrade Gutierrez read: "Andrade Gutierrez reports with regret that at around 4 a.m. today, 14/12/2013, the worker Marcleudo de Melo Ferreira, 22, a native of Limoeiro do Norte - CE, an employee of the subcontractor providing services in assembling the cover of Arena Amazon, suffered a fall from a height of about 35 meters, being rescued and taken to the emergency room still showing vital signs, where he succumbed to his injuries and passed away this morning.
+A statement from construction company Andrade Gutierrez read: "Andrade Gutierrez reports with regret that at around 4am today, 14/12/2013, the worker Marcleudo de Melo Ferreira, 22, a native of Limoeiro do Norte - CE, an employee of the subcontractor providing services in assembling the cover of Arena Amazon, suffered a fall from a height of about 35 metres, being rescued and taken to the emergency room still showing vital signs, where he succumbed to his injuries and passed away this morning.